 on how to use one hand to get the job done.
 For this reason, I

-recommend watching the YouTube video on how to replace the light
+recommend watching the YouTube video on how to replace the light sensor.

 Visit the fixmyoldride.com homepage for more information on what we cover on this website catering to older vehicles.
 Visit the automotive electrical section to find clever solutions to common car problems.
+Finally, if you own a GM truck you might want to read this article about Chevrolet truck manifold gasket failure and the high failure rates of the engine oil pressure sensor.